davidlang42/taskban/README.md

 There is a small amount of metadata stored in the Google Apps Script Properties Service, but this is also per user.

-Hosted directly on Google Apps Script, free for anyone to use: https://taskban.davidlang.net Optional static html hosted on my home server to make the frame/url look nice.
+Hosted directly on Google Apps Script, free for anyone to use: https://taskban.davidlang.net (with optional static html iframe hosted on my home server to make the url look nice)

 But by all means, [buy me a coffee](https://ko-fi.com/davidlang42).